 The Diversity Center is open to all students.
 It supports a community that continues to explore the issues clustered under the umbrella of diversity.
 Through its cultural, education, social and global awareness programs, it helps the College community embrace and celebrate a pluralistic community.
 It seeks to create a critical mass of students and faculty that will prepare and support students to function as passionate and conscientious members of a changing and complex world.

 The Center is involved in many programs that help our community nurture student leadership.
 The Center is open to all students who strive to learn from individual experience in order to build a stronger Gustavus community.
-It serves as a resource to the entire campus and the St. Peter community at large.
+It serves as a resource to the entire campus.

 Illness and injury assessment and treatment, physical examinations, laboratory testing, and immunizations are available at Health Service during office hours.
-Should students require hospitalization they are sent to the River's Edge Hospital (located in St. Peter).
+Should students require hospitalization they are sent to the River's Edge Hospital (located in St. Peter) or Immanuel St Josephs-Mayo (located in Mankato).
 If medical care is required when Health Service is not open, students can be seen at the St. Peter Clinic, the Daniels Clinic, or the River's Edge Hospital Urgent Care.